 I had wanted very much to see some of the large mammals Tabin is famous for, the Pigmy elephant and the Sumatran Rhino.
 Unfortunately, we did not manage to see any of these.
 Somehow, I could sense that the staff were not too keen to take us to trek the “Elephant Trial”.
 I believe the staff have yet to fully recover from the shock of accident on 7 December 2011 when a young Australian woman was gored to death in the Elephant Trial leading to the Lipad Mud Volcano (Read Here).
 Our guide Mohammad told us that he was one of the staff sent to retrieve the body of the woman.
 That must have been traumatic for him.
 Since the accident, rules have also been changed and visitors are no longer allowed to trek the jungle without a guide.

 Still, our night safari, morning walk and night trekking allowed us to see quite a variety of animals.
 The macaque monkeys, gibbon monkeys, Malayan civet, owl, eagle, small jungle crab, pit viper, fire ants are some of the mammals, birds and insects we saw.
-Some we saw for a split moment while a few for sufficiently long duration.
+Some of these animals we saw for a split moment while a few for sufficiently long duration.

 If you ask me: will you visit this place again?
 I would say that it’s most unlikely unless I am assured of seeing the pygmy elephants or the Rhino or Orang Utan or the Proboscis monkeys.
 But then, this is only a wishful thinking because their sightings cannot be pre-planned.